 Under the ESOS Act 2000, CQUniversity is legally required to comply with the standards and requirements of the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (National Code 2018).

 The ESOS Act 2000 and the National Code 2018 affect the way CQUniversity markets, offers and provides courses of study to international students studying in Australia.
 The University is required to:

 - Monitor the enrolment of international students, in accordance with the Full-time Student - Duration of Study Policy and Procedure, to ensure students can complete their course within the expected course duration, do not exceed their 33% online allowance and are enrolled in at least one on-campus unit in each compulsory term.

-- Monitor students' course progress in accordance with the Monitoring Academic Progress (MAP) Policy and Procedure – International Students.
+- Monitor students' course progress in accordance with the Academic Progression Policy and Procedure.

 - Monitor attendance for ELICOS and VET students.

-- Provide international students with access to appropriate internal complaints and appeals process.
-Students who are not satisfied with the outcome arising from the University's internal complaints and appeals process, may refer their appeal or complaint to the Queensland Ombudsman.
+- Provide international students with access to appropriate internal complaints and appeals processes.
+Students who are not satisfied with the outcome arising from the University's internal complaints and appeals process may refer their appeal or complaint to the Queensland Ombudsman.

 - Provide a range of student support services to assist students with adjusting to study and life in Australia.

 - Have policies that set out the grounds and procedures for suspending or terminating student enrolments, for instance, failure to re-enrol, non-payment of tuition fees, general or academic misconduct, or unsatisfactory course progress.

 - Notify the Department of Education and Department of Home Affairs of changes to a student’s enrolment or a breach of visa conditions related to course progress/attendance.